Nissan X-Trail SUV

 Option of seven seats and a flexible interior

-One of the Nissan X-Trail's biggest lures for families is the £700 option to add an extra pair of seats in the boot.
-They’re cramped and best reserved for children, but do add an extra dimension to the X-Trail's talents.
+One of the Nissan X-Trail's biggest lures for families is the £750 option to add an extra pair of seats in the boot.
+They’re best reserved for children or adults shorter than six feet, as the lack of legroom will make anyone bigger than that very cramped.
+A standard-fit spare wheel under the boot floor and a remote-open boot lid on n-tec and Tekna models further enhance the X-Trail's practicality.

-With all the seats up there's just 135-litres of boot space, but folding the rearmost seats down boosts that to 445 litres.
-Opt for the five-seat Nissan X-Trail and you'll benefit from slightly more room beneath the boot floor, meaning an increased maximum capactity of 550 litres.
+Opting for seven seats reduces boot capacity to 425 litres from 550 but the extra seats are foldable.
+Opt for the five-seat Nissan X-Trail and you'll benefit from slightly more room beneath the boot floor.
 Choosing a model with a four-wheel drive system does not affect the X-Trail's load capacity.

 Adults should be able to get comfortable in all but the back row of seats, while the middle row slides forwards and backwards for more or less boot space.
 Nissan has also provided a decent amount of storage areas throughout the interior.